Kommetjie: Sport and recreation

-Local Business
+Local businesses

 Kommetjie supports a small number of small enterprises, including a Shell garage (including a Shell Select), a convenience store, a laundromat, a small mail-order computer business, a café, and a variety of restaurants.
 A farm stall located on the grounds of Kommetjie Primary School sells organic produce grown in a market garden on the school grounds.

 Fauna and Flora

 Kommetjie hosts a variety of plant and animal species, many of which are endangered.
 Kommetjie is especially well known for its Milkwood groves, birdwatching and baboon troops, which frequently come down from their home on the nearby hills to raid for food among the residences.

 Kommetjie is also part of the fynbos biome, which boasts the highest number of plant species per square kilometre.
 Some of the rarest and most sought after plants are found in this biome, but face threat from a variety of aliens, mostly Australian plants, imported in the 1800s.